koyeb-community/gcp-video-intelligence/README.md

 - Build a recommendation engine
 - Classify and archive media

-## How the GCP video intelligence Function Works with Koyeb
+## How the GCP Video Intelligence Function Works with Koyeb

-To get started with the GCP video intelligence function, you have to copy the configuration snippet below and replace the required values with yours.
+To get started with the GCP Video Intelligence function, you have to copy the configuration snippet below and replace the required values with yours.
 This function is triggered each time an object of type `.mp4, .mpeg4, .mov, or .avi` is created in the Store you use.

 Below is what you need to use this function:

 * A Koyeb valid account
-* Valid GCP service account configuration with permissions to access GCP video intelligence service
+* Valid GCP service account configuration with permissions to access GCP Video Intelligence service
 * A Store to upload videos and save the function result

 > Videos must be type `mp4, .mpeg4, .mov, or .avi`